 When not practicing medicine or volunteering, Dr. Pilkington enjoys spending time with his family, playing softball, various outdoor activities, and often to his demise, cheering for the Aggies.
 He is also very involved with men’s groups and youth education at his church in Plano.
 He is very excited to practice veterinary medicine not only with an esteemed colleague, but a good friend.
 Dr. Pilkington believes veterinary medicine is about helping pets, and people too.
 He is dedicated to strengthening the human-animal bond.

-Dr. Alexandra Brewer, DVM CVA
+Alexandra Brewer, DVM CVMA

 Dr. Brewer is native to southeast Louisiana, where she attended LSU for both her undergraduate studies and veterinary school.
 Following graduation in 2007, she lived in various areas of the country, including Las Vegas and Charlotte, NC, before settling down in Texas.
 She joined our practice in 2015 and has really enjoyed getting to know our clients and their pets.
 Recently, she earned her certification in veterinary medical acupuncture and is now offering that service.
 She also enjoys preventative and geriatric care, internal medicine, and dermatology.